-Web design service and deliverables can be overwhelming.
+Web design services and deliverables can be overwhelming.

 When you are looking for web design services (design agency), you need to know what it is you need.